jackyzha0/jackyzha0.github.io/content/thoughts/Decision theory.md

 				- $x \sim y$ is indifference between $x$ and $y$
 		- Utility (numerical value) using an interval scale
 			- Assign to each outcome $x$ a value $v(x)$ such that $v(x) \geq v(y) \iff x \geq y$ and $v(x) = v(y) \iff x \sim y$
+			- Transformation is linear
 			- Called an ordinal transformation

-sion tables
+Decision tables
 1. Art: providing a good formalization of a decision into a table
 2. providing a justified recommendation based off of the formalization

-They can also be represented using decision trees
+They can also be represented using [[thoughts/decision tree|decision trees]]

+We can transform decision tables between each other using "reasonable transformations"
+1. PIR: assign equal probabilities to all states (if we have no knowledge of probabilities, aka [[thoughts/Decisions under ignorance|DUI]])
+2. Merger: if two states yield identical columns, then we can merge them into one state and add probabilities if we know them